How copyright registration helps

-ISPs, marketplace and social media sites frequently receive ’take down‘ requests for content they host, but as many of these are false or malicious claims service providers often have a difficult task in determining who to believe and before they remove copied content many now ask for registration evidence to back up a claim.
+ISPs, online marketplaces and social media sites frequently receive ’take down‘ requests for content they host, but as many of these are false or malicious claims, service providers often have a difficult task in determining who to believe and, before they remove copied content, many now ask for registration evidence to back up a claim.

 How registration helps

 - Independent proof of your work